 You can use the PresetSearch rules to add a named search to the Catalog Dashboard tab, from where users will be able to select it.

-Note: if, after using the PresetSearch rules, you want to have the tab always appear on the dashboard, you will need to add the tab to SiteConfig.xml as described below.
+Note: if, after using the PresetSearch rules to set up the tab, you want to have the tab always appear on the dashboard, add the PersistentTabs rule (available in V2021+).

 Tips for the PresetSearch Rules